kitnato/neverquest/src/data/manual.md

 ### Resources

-Collected by [looting](#looting) dead monsters and selling or dismantling [gear](#gear) at the [caravan](#caravan).
+Collected by [looting](#looting) dead monsters and trading at the [caravan](#caravan).

 #### Coins

-Gained from selling scrap and [items](#item) to the [merchant](#merchant) and dropped by certain rare monsters.
+Gained from selling scrap and [items](#item) to the [merchant](#merchant) and dropped by monsters.
 Used to pay for [caravan](#caravan) crew, some of their services and any item purchases.

 #### Essence

-Gained from killing monsters and disenchanting gear.
-Primarily spent on attribute ranks.
-Essence cost increases for every such rank allocation.
+Gained from killing monsters.
+Primarily spent on acquiring attribute ranks.
+Essence cost increases for every allocation of an attribute rank.

 #### Scrap

-Gained from dismantling [gear](#gear) at the blacksmith and dropped from monsters.
-Used to craft gear and trade for coins.
+Gained by killing monsters.
+Primarily used to craft [gear](#gear).

 ### Attributes

-Attributes each provide a direct increasing effect for each rank.
-Each rank allocation raises the character's level by 1.
+For each rank, an attribute provides a direct increasing effect and raises the character's power level by 1.

 [Essence](#essence) is used to allocate ranks.
 The cost of allocation is increased for every rank.